KachyBiggs/KachyBiggs/README.md

-- 👋 Hi, I’m @KachyBiggs
+- 👋 Hi, I’m @KachyBiggs..
-- 👀 I am a front end developer
+- 👀 I am a front end developer..
-- 🌱 I’m currently finetuning my react skills
+- 🌱 I’m currently gaining mastery of my Anhular and React skills..
+- I am also looking at software quality assurance at the moment..
 - 📫 How to reach me ...michaels_kachy@yahoo.com

 <!---